emirkmo/Adafruit_Python_DHT/README.md

 Written by Tony DiCola for Adafruit Industries.

-MIT license, all text above must be included in any redistribution(?: The license doesn't mention this, so I left it in here.)
+MIT license, all text above must be included in any redistribution (?: The license doesn't mention this, but I left this part in here as well as links to AdaFruit)